JoelTPike/joeltpike.github.io/_posts/2020-07-27-the-beginning.md

 ---
 layout: post
-title: "Joel Pike, In The Beginning"
+title: "Joel Pike: In The Beginning"
 date: 2020-07-27
 ---